wangpf3/pinto-faithful-language-reasoning/README.md

 # PINTO
-This is a Pytorch implementation for our recent work under review:
+This is a Pytorch implementation for our ICLR 2023 paper:
 Faithful Language Reasoning Using Prompt-Generated Rationales [[arxiv](https://arxiv.org/abs/2211.01562)].

 ## Prepare data